-READ: 2 Timothy 4:2, 7, 8.
-ASK: What was Paul's personal testimony concerning his defense of the faith (doctrine)?
-(Q14) He preached the unadulterated truth and therefore will receive a crown of righteousness at the Judgment Seat of Christ in Heaven.
+14. Read 2 Timothy 4:2, 7, 8.
+What was Paul's personal testimony concerning his defense of the faith (doctrine)?

-Paul mentioned again that Epaphras had told him about the Colossians' love.
+Paul mentioned again that Epaphras had told him about the Colossians' love (Col. 1:8).
 Paul might have sensed the church might consider Epaphras to be a bit of a tattletale for going all the way to Rome to tell them about the heresy brewing in their church.
 That wasn't the case at all.
 Epaphras went to Paul because he loved the Colossians and was concerned about their future spiritual growth.
 Upon Epaphras's return and the reading of the epistle, the Colossians needed to embrace him with the Holy Spirit directed love they had already shown toward each other.

-READ: Galatians 5:22-26.
-ASK: What is the connection between the Holy Spirit and a believer's love for fellow believers?
-(Q15) Love is a fruit of the Spirit.
+15. Read Galatians 5:22-26.
+What is the connection between the Holy Spirit and a believer's love for fellow believers?